MicrosoftDocs/dynamics365smb-docs/business-central/ui-security-groups.md

 You can use security groups for the online and on-premises versions of [!INCLUDE [prod_short](includes/prod_short.md)].
 Depending on your version, create groups in one of the following ways:

 * For the online version, use Microsoft Entra security groups.
 To learn more about creating the group, go to [Create, edit, or delete a security group in the Microsoft 365 admin center](/microsoft-365/admin/email/create-edit-or-delete-a-security-group).
 * For on-premises, use Windows Active Directory groups.
-To learn more, go to [Create a Group Account in Active Directory](/windows/security/operating-system-security/network-security/windows-firewall/create-a-group-account-in-active-directory).
+To learn more, go to [Create a Group Account in Microsoft Entra ID](/windows/security/operating-system-security/network-security/windows-firewall/create-a-group-account-in-active-directory).

 Afterward, create a corresponding security group in [!INCLUDE [prod_short](includes/prod_short.md)], and then link it to the group you created.
 To learn more, go to [Add a security group in Business Central](#add-a-security-group-in-business-central).